 whichever happens first.

-(11) If a covert search warrant authorises the re-entry of the target place for the purpose of returning any thing removed from, or retrieving any thing substituted in, the place when it was first entered under the warrant, then —
+(11) If a covert search warrant authorises the re-entry of the target place or target vehicle for the purpose of returning any thing removed from, or retrieving any thing substituted in, the place or vehicle when it was first entered under the warrant, then —

-(a) the place may be re-entered but only for that purpose;
+(a) the place or vehicle may be re-entered but only for that purpose;

-(b) the re-entry must occur within 7 days after the date on which the place was first entered or within a longer period authorised, before the end of the 7 days, by a judge;
+(b) the re-entry must occur within 7 days after the date on which the place or vehicle was first entered or within a longer period authorised, before the end of the 7 days, by a judge;

-(c) for the purposes of re-entering the place and returning or retrieving the thing, a police officer may exercise such of the powers in subsections (7) and (8) as may be reasonably necessary; and
+(c) for the purposes of re-entering the place or vehicle and returning or retrieving the thing, a police officer may exercise such of the powers in subsections (7) and (8) as may be reasonably necessary; and

 (d) despite subsection (10), the warrant continues in effect subject to this subsection.